 Genre films, yeah.
 That’s because I found a niche.
 I found a place where you can actually sell films.
 It’s really only a commercial decision.
 If you make a reasonably good-quality genre film, you know you’re going to find festivals, you know you’re going to sell at least to a few distributors.
 There’s a ready-made audience there for genre films.
 So I’ve dealt, in my last two or three films, with the genre niece.
 At least that way I get some money back.

 On that subject, what is happening with Limbo or Children of the Night?
 I really wanted to make it to Piccadilly to see the première there but unfortunately couldn’t get there.

-I’m glad you didn’t, because it never ended up showing there.
-That was through sheer incompetence of my sales agent, whom I have since sued and got my film back.
+I’m glad you didn’t because it never ended up showing there.
+That was through the sheer incompetence of my sales agent, whom I have since sued and got my film back.

 So it didn’t actually première in London?

 No, it didn’t.
 It premièred in various locations in England which I was unaware of, in various festivals, but he would not even tell me.
 I mean, I was in Albuquerque in The States at exactly the same time as my film was showing at a big festival, and I didn’t know.